j1m5s3/defi-liquidations-bot/README.md

 # defi-liquidations-bot
 Scan various lending protocols for accounts with health factors &lt; 1 and attempt to liquidate

+### Networks
+Arbitrum-one